fbreitwieser/krakenuniq/README.md

 ```

 For more information on taxids for genomes and sequences, look at the [manual](MANUAL.md).
+The building step may take up to a couple of days on large sequence sets such as nt.

 ## Classification